The Belated Party on Mansfield Mountain

 Jerome B. Thompson American

-Thompson earned a reputation for combining the breadth of Hudson River School landscape painting with the anecdotal appeal of contemporary genre painting.
-This work is one of several in which he used Mount Mansfield, Vermont’s highest peak, as a foil for domestic recreation.
-As half the party of day trippers admire the summit and the vista toward Lake Champlain, another young man holds his watch aloft, warning of the lateness of the hour and the need to descend.
-But, as people their age are wont to do, the three youths watching the sunset ignore him, enraptured by the beauty of nature.
+Thompson, who traveled widely in New England during the 1850s, earned a reputation for paintings that combine panoramic landscapes with narrative detail.
+This work is one of several in which he used Mount Mansfield, Vermont’s highest peak, as a setting for a social gathering.
+Half the day-trippers admire the summit and the vista toward Lake Champlain, while a seated young man holds his watch aloft, warning of the lateness of the hour and the need to descend.
+The three figures watching the sunset pointedly ignore him, enraptured by the beauty of nature.

 This image cannot be enlarged, viewed at full screen, or downloaded.